kuncung38/The-Simon-Game-JQuery/README.md

 # The-Simon-Game-JQuery
-Fun and simple exercise with JQuery
+Fun and simple exercise with JQuery + some async-await